risnejr/air-quality/gen_config/README.md

 # Config
 Generates the required file `config.json` for all the services related to this repository.
+The binary included is meant for armv6 architectures.
+To generate a binary for your architecture simply run `$ go build -o config`.